 My family has a lot of serious ski fanatics, so we’ve been hitting the Lake Tahoe slopes for many years before our little ones arrived.
 Our ski trips have changed dramatically since then, to say the least.
 Skiing with kids (and babies and toddlers!) is a challenging feat, but it can be done.
 Here are our top 7 tips for skiing Lake Tahoe with kids:

 1) Pick a family-friendly ski resort

 We are partial to Northstar California because that is the resort that my husband grew up visiting.
 It has great instructors for kids, lots of off-slope activities for non-skiers and kids too young to ski, and a family-friendly vibe.
 Other Tahoe resorts definitely embrace the party hard mentality, and you may not want to be bothered by drunk college kids when you are with your tots.
-Northstar and Squaw Valley are probably the most family friendly of the larger resorts, but they are also very expensive.
+Northstar and Palisades Tahoe (formerly known as Squaw Valley) are probably the most family friendly of the larger resorts, but they are also very expensive.
 For a more budget option, try the smaller ski hills in the area (Tahoe Donner, Diamond Peak, etc.), especially as your child is just learning to ski on the bunny slopes.

 2) Lodging location is paramount